MiloBuwalda/uva-prog-c/40 Problem sets/70 Problem set 7/10 Standard Edition.md

   characters in length.
 HTML that you generate dynamically (as via calls to print), though, does not need to be pretty-printed.

-  As with quote2.php, be sure to display portfolio's values and cash balances to at least two decimal places but no more than four.
+  As with `quote2.php`, be sure to display portfolio's values and cash balances to at least two decimal places but no more than four.

   Incidentally, though we keep using President Skroob in examples, your code should work for whichever user is logged in.

-  As always, be sure that the HTML generated by index.php is valid.
+  As always, be sure that the HTML generated by `index.php` is valid.

-  * And now it is time to implement the ability to sell in, say, sell.php and sell2.php.
+* And now it is time to implement the ability to sell in, say, `sell.php` and `sell2.php`.
 We leave the design of the former, in particular, to you.
 But know, for the latter, that you can delete rows from your table (on behalf of, say, Skroob) with SQL like the below.

       DELETE FROM tbl WHERE id = 7 AND symbol = 'AFLB.OB'

   We leave it to you to infer exactly what that statement should do.
 Of course, you could try the above out via phpMyAdmin’s SQL tab.
 Now what about the